 "2023 heralds the start of the Internal Control roadmap.
 It will be deployed across the whole Group throughout 2024.
-The new approach which draws strategic priorities, while being tailored to meet the everyday needs of our Business Units."
+The new approach which draws on tried and tested approaches that have been used internationally, is aligned with the Group's strategic priorities, while being tailored to meet the everyday needs of our Business Units."